b1tgl0w/FishSkySea/README.md

 E set hook on a nibbling fish / pole action
 Q special move (when available)

-You can shimmer the hook to attract fish with a timed release of E
+You can shimmer the hook to attract fish with a timed release of E.
-You can reel in faster with pole action by repeatedly tapping E while holding W
+You can reel in faster with pole action by repeatedly tapping E while holding W.

-### Modes
+### Modes.

 Solitaire
 AI